 A total of 47 artifacts from various time periods – from the Chalcolithic (Aeneolithic, Copper Age) to the Middle Ages have been discovered by the archaeologists at Momchil’s Fortress during the two-week 2017 summer excavations there which have been funded by Bulgaria’s Ministry of Culture with the modest sum of BGN 11,000 (app.
 EUR 5,500).

 The excavations have been led by Dr. Nikolay Boyadzhiev from the Stoyu Shishkov Regional Museum of History in the city of Smolyan, and consulted by Prof. Margarita Vaklinova from the National Institute and Museum of Archaeology in Sofia.

 Lead archaeologist Boyadzhiev deems the child’s bracelet from the High Middle Ages to be the most intriguing artifact discovered at Momchil’s Fortress in 2017 because of the depictions at its two ends.

 One of its ends features a snake head, while the other ends with a stamp depicting the praying Virgin Mary with her hands raised.

-In this type of iconography depiction in which the mother of Jesus Christ is shown with arms in ornate position, which Christ enclosed in a circle in her womb, is known as Oranta, i.e. “praying", or Panagia, i.e. “of the sign" in Ancient Greek.
+This type of iconography depiction in which the mother of Jesus Christ is shown with arms in ornate position, with Christ enclosed in a circle in her womb, is known as Oranta, i.e. “praying", or Panagia, i.e. “of the sign" in Ancient Greek.